QuantumMaterialsModelling/bands4vasp/README.md

 * **PATHPOINTS** - sets the letters for each pathpoint seperated by a blank.
 A '/' infrot of a letter print the greek letter.
 For example _PATHPOINTS=/G M X Y_

 * **LFITPOINTS** - if set to .TRUE. the fitpoints from the linear regression/polynomial interpolation are shown in the plots.
-By default they are only shown in the manipulated versions of the plots.
+By default they are only shown in the processed versions of the plots.

 * **LLINES** - if set to .TRUE. the graph from the linear regression/polynomial interpolation are shown in the plots.
-By default they are only shown in the manipulated versions of the plots.
+By default they are only shown in the processed versions of the plots.

 * **LROOTS** - if set to .TRUE. the Fermi roots from the linear regression/polynomial interpolation are shown in the plots.
-By default they are only shown in the manipulated versions of the plots.
+By default they are only shown in the processed versions of the plots.
+If there are no Fermi roots found, the energy interval of the band gap is show in the plots, only if LROOTS is not set to .FALSE..

 * **PSFAC** - is a factor for the general pointsize of all plots.
 By default it is 1.0.